perNyfelt/ProjectDeployer/README.md

     glowFrontEndZip = pd.fetchFromRepository(alipsaNexus, "se.alipsa:glow-frontend:1.2")
 }

-// d is and instance of Deployment (there is one Deployment for each host) pd.createActions "backend", { d ->
+// d is an instance of Deployment (there is one Deployment for each host) pd.createActions "backend", { d ->
     {
         d.createServerUser(serverUser)